i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/flapping.md

 ### Flap Detection for Services

-If you enable the flapping detection for a scheduler (Centreon Engine), the process will by applied for all resources monitored by it.
+If you enable the flapping detection for a scheduler (IT Monitoring Engine), the process will by applied for all resources monitored by it.

 You can disable / enable flapping detection for a host through